North Central Region

 Counties Served: Cross, Woodruff, St. Francis, Monroe, Lee, Phillips, Desha, Chicot, Ashley, Drew, Lincoln, Arkansas

 A native of Louisiana, Michele Lappin comes to TCFEF with years of experience in advocating for persons with disabilities, including time spent advocating for children and adults in the Louisiana legislative session.
 Michele is a wife and a mother of three children with varying disabilities including Autism and ADHD.
 She has a Bachelor’s degree in Education.
-Michele is an avid researcher and her focuses include behavioral and mental health, disability laws, teaching resources, LGBTQ+ and neurodiversity, and the sciences as related to disability.
+Michele is an avid researcher and her focuses include behavioral and mental health, disability laws, teaching resources, neurodiversity, LGBTQ+ issues, and the sciences as related to disability.

 Counties Served: Randolph, Clay, Greene, Lawrence, Craighead, Mississippi, Poinsett, Jackson, Crittenden